Bethel Park School District

-Bethel Park School District operates eight schools.The 5 schools are Benjamin Franklin Elementary, Abraham Lincoln Elementary, Memorial Elementary, William Penn Elementary and George Washington Elementary.
+Bethel Park School District operates 8 schools.
+The 5 elementary schools are Benjamin Franklin Elementary, Abraham Lincoln Elementary, Memorial Elementary, William Penn Elementary and George Washington Elementary.

 Five elementary schools host grades K-4, and students are assigned to a specific school based on the proximity of their home to that school.
 After 4th grade, all children in Bethel Park attend the same school as the other children in their grade; the two middle schools and single high school are community-wide.

 The two middle schools in the district are Neil Armstrong Middle School for grades 5-6 and Independence Middle School for grades 7-8.
 Bethel Park High School is home to grades 9-12.

 The district borders six other school districts: Baldwin-Whitehall, Keystone Oaks, Mt.
 Lebanon, Peters Township (Washington County), South Park, and Upper St. Clair.

 Extracurricular activities

 The district offers a variety of clubs, activities, and sports.
 There are many sports programs: 27 varsity, 17 junior varsity, 9 freshman and 14 middle school teams, and six club sports.
 Bethel Park School District funds 12 clubs and activities available to students at the middle schools and over 20 at the high school.
 The high school produces a fall play and spring musical, in which more than 150 students regularly participate.